neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - Parsing Data/README.md

 ![](images/02.png)

-Click "Set up for single user."
+Click the "Studio" link on the panel on the left.

 ![](images/03.png)

-You'll see a message that the domain is being set up.
+You should see a domain has already been created.
+Click on the domain name and you'll see a message that the domain is being set up.
 Wait for that to complete.
-It takes a while.
-Mine took six minutes to complete.
+It will take a few minutes to complete.

 ![](images/04.png)